Mala1180/PPS-22-satify/doc/report/2-requirements.md

 # Requirements

----

-KEEP IN MIND: a requirement should be validatable, by definition.
-Everything that pertains “how the system works and affects output/environment” must become a requirement, even if it was not explicitly elicited by a stakeholder (it is the developer’s duty to inform the stakeholder later, and seek for acceptance)

 ## Business requirements

 The goal of our project is to develop a SAT Solver that allows the user to check